thisiskushal31/blog/src/content/markdown/es_deployment_guide_6_local_development.md

         print(f"Creating backup: {backup_name}")

         # In a real implementation, you would use Elasticsearch snapshot/restore
-        # For development, we'll export to JSON files
+        # For development, I'll export to JSON files
         import os

         backup_dir = f"./backups/{backup_name}"